subbat9710/Tic-Tac-Toe-Game/README.md

 # TTTboard
 --- Project: Creating a Tic Tac Toe Game ---

 Descriptions: This project is totally about the Tic Tac Toe game.
-There are three main features of the game.
+There are four main features of the game.
 First about the human.
 Human plays against Human.
 Second about Human plays against sequential(computer playes sequently).
 It also called easy game in this project.
 Third about human plays against Random player(computer plays randomly).
 It also called medium game in this project.
 Last or fourth is about the Human plays against Unbeatable(Computer plays unbeatable.
 It means impossible to win the computer).
 This section also called Hard game in this project.

-Setting up the Tic Tac Toe Game.
+Setting up Tic Tac Toe Game.
 =======
 1 Setup the board